AlexD10S/EthereumWallet/README.md

 # Ethereum Wallet
 Code for learning how to work with Web3J, the Java library to interact with the Ethereum Network.
+Currently in the Rinkeby testnet.
+Please do not send real Ether or you will lose your money.

 List of features: